-Researchers and startups should rise to meet the challenge of autonomy – and take the big players up on their offer of resources.
-As long corporations continue to put a high premium on self-driving car innovation, this new industry is going to blow past everyone’s expectations.
+Researchers and startups are rising to meet the challenge of autonomy – and in many cases, that means taking the big players up on their offer of resources.
+As long as corporations continue to put a high premium on self-driving car innovation, this new industry is going to blow past everyone’s expectations.

 Are you a researcher, startup founder, tech transfer professional, or corporate tech scout?
 Check out seedsprint and reach out to one of the innovative organizations in our network!
 You’re sure to find companies and research institutions working on self-driving cars and more exciting, emerging tech!